| <<

 results.
 We help clients develop the capacity to communicate effectively

+and to productively manage conflict when it arises.
 Clients may wish to scan the Workroom for additional

 information on theories, processes, and favorite books on communications

-Much of the work in organizations is done in teams.
+and conflict management.
+Team development Much of the work in organizations is done in teams.

 We offer support for this work including understanding of the